 I am starting the first series of my basic cake decorating steps on this page by sharing my tips on how I prepare my cake boards.
 The next series will be all about how I prepare the cake itself, ie, cooling, leveling, layering, crumb coating, and patching work.

 Preparing the Cake Board - A Basic Cake Decorating Step for Beginners

 There have been many times in my cake decorating experience that I realize half way through decorating a cake that I don't have a right sized cake board for my cake.
-This has happened many times, the worst when the realization happens right in the middle of the night when all stores are closed and I have to wait until about 10am the next day to go get them from the nearest store (which means all my plans of working on the cake for the night have to be stalled which then means me running late in completing my cakes!!)
+This has happened many times.
+The worst is when the realization happens right in the middle of the night when all stores are closed and I have to wait until about 10 am the next day to go get them from the nearest store (which means all my plans of working on the cake for the night have to be stalled which then means me running late in completing my cakes!!)

-If that happens for a family event, I don't mind using a large plate from my kitchen in place of a cake board, but when this happens while decorating cakes for customers, using my own plate is not an option.
+If that happens for a family event, I don't mind using a large plate from my kitchen in place of a cake board.
+When this happens while decorating cakes for customers, however, using my own plate is not an option.
 Chances are, once the plate leaves my kitchen, I will not get it back!

 My general rule of thumb is to choose cake boards that are at least one inch larger than the cake on all sides.
 That means, if I am baking a 6 inch round cake, I will purchase an 8 inch round cake board so that once cake is placed on it, there will be an allowance of 1 inch space around it.
 This allowance is only if the cake is decorated with a simple piped border or tiny fondant beads border.
 If my design involves adding larger decorations at the base of the cake, then I would go for a large cake board.